2023 Best Value Nursing Master's Degree Schools in North Carolina

 Full Nursing at University of North Carolina at Wilmington Report

-In-state tuition fees for graduate students at ECU are $7,594 per year.
+The average tuition and fees for an in-state graduate student at ECU are $7,594 a year.

 Appalachian State not only placed well in our value ranking, but it is also #4 on our Best Nursing Master’s Degree Schools in North Carolina list.